hindu-comm/mail_stream_indology/2015/06/prof._or_mr._or_mrs./175__Patrick_Olivelle.md

 >
 > Sir James.
 >
-> ​​Isn't it pleasant to speak of inconsequential matter​s​​, just for a while?
+> Isn't it pleasant to speak of inconsequential matters, just for a while?
 >
-> Dominik​
+> Dominik
 > _______________________________________________
 > INDOLOGY mailing list
 > INDOLOGY at list.indology.info